openSUSE/container-registry-systemd/README.md

 be copied to `/etc/registry/config.yml`.
 In this case, the administrator is responsible to merge distribution made changes in `/usr/etc/registry/config.yml`.
+The registry needs to be restarted so that the changes can take effect.

 ### Sysconfig File